eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 ### [Aircraft trajectories](#aircraft-trajectories)

-In Open-ALAQS, the ANP fixed-point profiles (see [`default_aircraft_profiles`](open_alaqs/database/data/default_aircraft_profiles.csv)) are used to calculate aircraft emissions.
+In OpenALAQS, the ANP fixed-point profiles (see [`default_aircraft_profiles`](open_alaqs/database/data/default_aircraft_profiles.csv)) are used to calculate aircraft emissions.
 The ANP fixed-point profiles contain information on the relative 2D trajectory of the aircraft (horizontal versus vertical distance) on the runway.
 These points are converted into an aircraft trajectory for a given runway based on its geographic coordinates.
-Currently, only straight-line trajectories are possible in Open-ALAQS.
+Currently, only straight-line trajectories are possible in OpenALAQS.

 <img src="./../open_alaqs/assets/anp_profiles_example.png" alt="Aircraft trajectories" width="70%">

 ### [Performance profiles](#performance-profiles)

 The ratio of thrust to distance is used to define the cut-off between take-off and climb-out.
 During take-off, full thrust is required to accelerate the aircraft.
 As the aircraft reaches a certain distance and speed, thrust is reduced to a level appropriate for climb.
 This transition involves reducing thrust from maximum take-off to maximum climb thrust after a set distance, typically around 1000 feet of ground distance.
-This cut-off point is used in Open-ALAQS to separate the two modes.
+This cut-off point is used in OpenALAQS to separate the two modes.

 The following figure illustrates this approach.
 For more information the user is referred to [`ECAC.CEAC Doc 29, Volume 2, Appendix B`](https://www.ecac-ceac.org/images/documents/ECAC-Doc_29_4th_edition_Dec_2016_Volume_2.pdf).